Back to People

 1961Age 40

-Sony became the first Japanese company to list on the NYSE via American Depositary Receipts, opening access to global capital.
+Sony became the first Japanese company to offer shares on the New York Stock Exchange in the form of American Depositary Receipts (ADRs), opening global capital access.

-1/1/1961Net Worth: $1,000,000Source
+1/1/1961Net Worth: $15,000,000Source

 Confidence